Bharath1606/Bharath1606/README.md

 - 👋 Hi, I’m @Bharath Reddy
-- 👀 I’m interested in Machine Learning and Analytics
+- 👀 I’m interested in Data Engineering.
-- 🌱 I’m currently learning Machine Learning tools & Technologies
+- 🌱 I’m currently doing projects on Data Engineering.
-- 💞️ I’m looking to collaborate with projects on Exploratory Data Analytics
+- 💞️ I’m looking for an new oppurtunities in Big Data.

-Passionate Machine Learning and Analytics Engineer with hands on experience in predictive modelling and storytelling with data.
-Capable of creating data - driven storytelling to translate business needs to substantial deliverables.
+I am a disciplined and highly motivated engineering graduate with a curious mind and appetite for learning.
+I have three years of academic and professional experience in revealing hidden insights from data and making useful decisions.
+I am passionate about Data Engineering and Machine Learning.

 <!---
 Bharath1606/Bharath1606 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.